setouchi-h/cc-marketplace/commands/create-pr.md

 - `-b, --base <branch>`: Specify the base branch (required if default cannot be detected)
 - `-r, --reviewer <users>`: Add reviewers
 - `--no-push`: Skip pushing the branch (assume it's already pushed)
+- `--assign-me`: Attempt to assign the PR to yourself (@me).
+If not permitted, PR creation still succeeds without assignment.

 When these options are provided, incorporate them into the gh pr create command appropriately.